Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Model parameters

-\paragraph{Dimensional regularization} In this scheme, two parameters must be fixed: the renormalization scale $\mu$ and the subtraction constant $a(\mu)$.
+In this scheme, two parameters must be fixed: the renormalization scale $\mu$ and the subtraction constant $a(\mu)$.
 The bare mass $m_\phi^0$ is set to the physical $\phi$ mass in vacuum, and the parameters are determined by requiring $\mathrm{Re}~\Pi = 0$ at vacuum.
 Unlike the form factor scheme, variations in $m_\phi^0$ can effectively be absorbed into $a(\mu)$.
-Instead of fixing $\mu$ to the kaon mass, we explore several values of $\mu = 0.5, 0.6,$ and $0.7~\text{GeV}$, with corresponding $a(\mu) = -1.581, -1.216,$ and $-0.908$, slightly different from the previous work~\cite{Ko:1992tp} because a constant term is retained rather than fully absorbed into $a(\mu)$ (See App.~\ref{app:dim-reg} for details).
+Instead of fixing $\mu$ to the kaon mass~\cite{Ko:1992tp}, we explore several values of $\mu = 0.5, 0.6,$ and $0.7~\text{GeV}$, with corresponding $a(\mu) = -0.1920, 0.1727,$ and $0.4810$, different from the previous work~\cite{Ko:1992tp} because a constant term is retained rather than fully absorbed into $a(\mu)$ (See App.~\ref{app:dim-reg} for details).
+We note that, when only the loop diagram is considered, the subtraction constants become $a(\mu) = 0.4606$, $0.7610$, and $1.0150$ GeV, respectively.

+We emphasize that, for a fixed choice of the regularization scale $\mu$ (or cutoff $\Lambda$), the same bare $\phi$-meson mass and the same renormalization condition are used for both longitudinal and transverse polarization modes.